jonalange/dot-color-js/documentation/dot_color_js_documentation.md

 ```

 ## 5 | Custom Color Format
-We looked at built in properties in JavaScript ( length for exemple ) and we added the same logic to colors.
+We looked at built-in properties in JavaScript ( length for exemple ) and we added the same logic to colors.
 Everyone of the accepted colors has a custom type, it could be object, array, sting, number, boolean.
 It will have some common props that will make your life easy.

 ##### 5.1 | hex value
 We added this because most applications need to display the value just converted.
 Some conversions LAB to RAL have some inherit losses, this is a way of showing the a final color.